LeoKwo/student-management-system/README.md

 # Student Management System

-This is a simple Student Management System web application using Spring Boot, Spring MVC, Thymeleaf, Spring Data JPA, and MySQL database.
+This is a simple Student Management System web application using Spring Boot, Spring MVC, Thymeleaf, Spring Data JPA, Docker and MySQL database.

 ## Technologies used
 - Java 11